-Forty-two years ago today, Mother Marie Eugenie was beatified by Pope Paul VI.
+Forty-three years ago today, Mother Marie Eugenie was beatified by Pope Paul VI.
 The following excerpt from the book written by our former Superior General, Sr. Helene - Marie Bories, RA -- "Marie Eugenie Milleret: A woman's spiritual search in 19th century France" -- speaks eloquently of that moment.

 "On Sunday, February 9, 1975, pilgrims coming from all over the world converged on Rome.
 Thanks to post-conciliar openness to change and the internationality of the congregation, they were going to witness a beatification ceremony different from any other before it.
 For the first time, the old basilica of Saint Peter resounded with hymns in the principal languages of the crowd as well as the traditional Latin of the Sistine choirs; for the first time, the drums of Africa were allowed to find their place in the liturgy.
 And on the Altar of Confession, right above the tomb of Saint Peter, Pope Paul VI proclaimed Mother Marie Eugenie Milleret to be Blessed Marie Eugenie.
 At that moment a huge photo of her (the first ever photograph used at such a ceremony) was unveiled in the Gloria of Bernini to the lengthy applause of the young and cosmopolitan crowd.
 From that moment on the entire Church, and particular that of Paris, could celebrate the feast of Blessed Marie Eugenie each March 10.

 That Church which Marie Eugenie had loved and served so well now exalted her in its heart, revealing her sanctity to the whole world.
 Paul VI proclaimed in his homily the relevance of her message: